How to drive the unpaved road to Khungyami La, one of the world’s highest motorable passes

 Where is Khungyami La?

 The pass is located on the ridgeline of the Himalayas, linking the Kamba County of Xigazê in the Tibet Autonomous Region of China with the Mangan District in North Sikkim, India.
 It is one of the most remote highest mountain roads of India.
-The summit is encircled by massive snow-covered peaks and offers breathtaking views of the Khangchung Tso lake and the Teesta Khangtse Glacier, the source of the Teesta River.
+The summit is encircled by massive snow-covered peaks and offers views of the Khangchung Tso lake and the Teesta Khangtse Glacier, the source of the Teesta River.

-Is the road to Khungyami La paved?
+Is the road to Khungyami La unpaved?

 How long is the road to Khungyami La?

-There are two primary routes to reach this extreme altitude, depending on which side of the border you start from:
+There are two routes to reach this extreme altitude, depending on which side of the border you start from:

 - From China (Tibet): Starting from Jiruxiang (Yadong County), the road is 35.2 km long.
 Over this distance, you will overcome an elevation gain of 1,265m with a steady average gradient of 3.59%.